 When you fail to access another computer of the same network, or when you cannot log in to the Microsoft Store, you may see the 0x800704cf error code.
-This string may seem confusing, but the problem is not hard to solve at all.
+This string seems quite confusing, but in fact it’s not hard to solve the problem.

 We cover solutions for both situations listed above.
-You may not try them all; simply work down the list for your case until you find the one that does the trick.
+You may not try them all; simply work down the list until you find the one that does the trick.

 - If you see 0x800704cf error when connecting to a network PC

-- If you see 0x800704cf error when accessing the Microsoft Store on Windows 10
+- If you see 0x800704cf error when accessing Microsoft Store

 - Bonus tips: Update your network driver